molily/molily.de/_testing-angular/testing-components.md

 }
 ```

-`ngOnChanges` is called whenever a “data-bound property” changes, including Inputs and Outputs.
+`ngOnChanges` is called whenever a “data-bound property” changes, including Inputs.

 Let us write a test for the `startCount` Input.
 We set the Input in the `beforeEach` block, before calling `detectChanges`.
 The spec itself checks that the correct count is rendered.